This post may contain affiliate links.

 Welcome to our world travel site.
 Part of travel is experiencing different climates along with cultures, food and landscapes.
 Many dream of tropical beaches and enveloping heat and for a 2-week holiday it can be wonderful.
 But what about long term?
 What’s it like to slow travel, live as a digital nomad, or even emigrate to the tropics?
 We did just that, we moved to live in a tropical climate as expats over a decade ago, with two very small kids.
 We moved to Far North Queensland Australia, very close to the equator (16 degrees south) and about as tropical as it gets.
 Subsequently we spent years in the heat and humidity of tropical Southeast Asia in Thailand, Vietnam, Singapore, Bali and in the equatorial climate of Malaysia, as we travelled the world.
 What are the pros and cons of living in a hot climate?

-In this blog post we’ll also give you some tips on staying cool, packing, what to wear and behaviours that will help you keep your cool in tropical heat.
+In this blog post, we’ll also give you some tips on staying cool, packing, what to wear and behaviours that will help you keep your cool in tropical heat.
 This post is the property of world travel family travel blog and may not be reproduced elsewhere.

-The Heat and Humidity
+Tropical Heat and Humidity

 Heat can do strange things to your energy levels, skin, hair, your sleep quality, everything.
 It can really mess with you if you’re from cooler climes.
 A few things to know about tropical living, that nobody else may have mentioned, are below.